nextcloud/documentation/admin_manual/configuration_files/external_storage/dropbox.rst

 Dropbox
 =======

+While Dropbox supports the newer OAuth 2.0, ownClou uses OAuth 1.0, so you can safely ignore any references to OAuth 2.0 in the Dropbox configuration.

 Connecting Dropbox is a little more work because you have to create a Dropbox app.
 Log into the `Dropbox Developers page <http://www.dropbox.com/developers>`_ and click ``App Console``: